7eventy7/Lucidium/FEATURE-LIST.md

 # FULLY FLEDGED FEATURE LIST
 > Every retexture, improvement, fix and other change made in Lucidium!
+This list is not _entirely_ complete, please submit any issues on github!

 ## REDSTONE CHANGES
 * __Redstone Torch__